WordPress Security – Password Management Software

-To learn more about RoboForm, go here:
+To learn more about RoboForm, visit the site below:

 KeePass is a free portable password manager for PC (Windows, Linux, Mac OS X), with ports available for Android, iPhone, iPad, and more.
 KeePass keeps every username and password pair in an encrypted database, protected by a single master password or key (the only one you have to remember).
 It doesn’t store your database in the cloud unless you upload it there.

 To learn more about KeePass, visit the site below: